 Sony BMG Music Entertainment is the second largest of the "Big Three" record companies in the world.
-Holding the number two spot, it falls behind the Universal Music Group (UMG) and is ahead of the Warner Music Grou (WMG).
-Sony Music Entertainment, (SME) is a Japanese-owned American record label conglomerate that is owned and incorporated by Sony.
+Holding the No. 2 spot, it falls behind the Universal Music Group (UMG) and is ahead of the Warner Music Group (WMG).
+Sony Music Entertainment (SME) is a Japanese-owned American record label conglomerate that is owned and incorporated by Sony.
 It is a wholly-owned subsidiary of the Sony Corporation of America.

 How Sony BMG Music Entertainment Was Formed

 Known in the trade simply as Sony, the company was started in 1929.
 For the first nine years, it was called the American Record Company and maintained that title until it acquired the Columbia Broadcasting System in 1938.
 At that time it renamed itself the Columbia Recording Corporation.

 The Sony name came into being in 1988 when the Sony Corporation bought the Columbia Recording Corporation and fittingly renamed the new entity Sony.
 Sixteen years later, in 2004, Sony and the Bertelsmann Music Group joined hands and established a 50-50 joint venture and became officially known as the Bertelsmann Music Group.
 However, four short years later, in 2008, Sony decided to grow the business and made the move to acquire Bertelsmann's stake.
 The new company was renamed the Sony Music Entertainment.

 The Sony buyout proved to be a strategically-sound move because it allowed Sony to acquire all of BMG's significant labels, including the former Columbia Pictures subsidiary Arista Records and Epic Records.